 At Walkonomics we believe the future will be Walkable.
-Over half the world's population currently live in cities and by 2050 this will rise to 70%.
+Over half the world’s population currently live in cities and by 2050 this will rise to 70%.
 These densely populated mega-cities will have to be walkable just to function.
 Walkable cities and neighbourhoods also create many other benefits including reducing obesity and improving health, boosting the economy and reducing carbon emissions.
-Walkonomics exists to make this walkable future a reality.
-We are doing this by creating technology, tools and communities that make cities, neighbourhoods and streets where people want to walk.
+Walkonomics existed to make this walkable future a reality.
+We did this by creating technology, tools and communities that make cities, neighbourhoods and streets where people want to walk.

 What makes a walkable street?

 When deciding which factors make a street more or less walkable, a range of existing research was considered.
 Drawing upon this research, the key factors were combined into eight categories for the Walkonomics rating system:

 Road safety: How safe do you feel from traffic on this street?
 It is influenced by actual road accident statistics (where available), street type, traffic speeds and activity.

 Easy to cross: How easy it is to cross the street at regular points along the street?
 It is influenced by the traffic activity on the street, street width, physical barriers and provision of pedestrian crossings.

 Pavements /Sidewalks: Are pavements/sidewalks provided along the street?
 Are they high quality?
 Are they wide enough?
 Do they have a lot of unnecessary clutter/furniture on them?
 Are they overcrowded?

 Hilliness: Is the street flat or on a hill?
 How steep is any slope?
 If the street is steep, then are any hand-rails or seats provided?